Clayton Mitchell (New Zealand politician): Political career

 In 2013, Mitchell was elected to the Tauranga City Council, representing the Mt Maunganui/Papamoa Ward.

 In 2014, Mitchell was elected to parliament after being ranked 6th on the New Zealand First party list at the general election.
 He had also unsuccessfully stood in the Tauranga electorate.

 In February 2018, Mitchell proposed a member's bill to Parliament to make English an official language of New Zealand.
 As of May 2020, the bill has not progressed.
+In 2026, New Zealand First would pass the English Language Act 2026 which made English an official language of New Zealand in the Sixth National Government of New Zealand.

 Mitchell has sat on the select committees for: Business; Economic Development, Science and Innovation: Officers of Parliament; and Standing Orders.
 He has served as New Zealand First's whip.

 Mitchell led a 'Respecting New Zealand Values' campaign, seeking to require new immigrants agree to hold certain values.
 The proposed bill would have required migrants to sign agree to a cultural "code of conduct" and could expel them from New Zealand if they breached it.

 In October 2019, Mitchell was involved in an incident at a Tauranga bar, where he and his party were removed from the premises by security.
 A security guard said that Mitchell was asked repeatedly to move from an area where bar staff needed to pass through, and accidentally hit a member of staff in the head with a glass.
 Mitchell denied this, saying the accusations were a politically motivated attack and that he was the victim.
 NZ First leader Winston Peters promised a showing of the bar's security footage, saying that it would exonerate Mitchell.
 The video was never released; Peters later said he had not seen the video but he had been told of its content by someone he had "enormous trust" in.